Symposium Speakers

 Executive Director, CSAB Inc.

-Phillips has been a program evaluator for ABET since 1997 and a member of its Computing Accreditation Commission from 2004-2009.
-He was also the computing area director and member of the ABET Board of Directors from 2018-2022.
-He is a past President of CSAB, a CSAB Fellow, an ABET Fellow and continues to be a team chair/program evaluator for both ABET and the Middle States Commission on Higher Education.
+He has been a program evaluator for ABET since 1997, was a member of its Computing Accreditation Commission from 2004-2009 and served as the Computing Area Director and member of the ABET Board of Directors from 2018-2022.

 • Olga Pierrakos